Shopify/channels-ui-docs/Content guidelines.md

 **Best practices:**

 1. Tell the merchants if any action is required of them.
-2. When possible, add a relevant date or time.
+2. Where possible, add the date or time when the update will occur.
 3. Let merchants know how long this announcement may affect them and if there are any consequences.
-4. If there’s ever impact on their store or sales, be upfront.
+4. If there’s ever an impact on the merchant's store or sales, be upfront about it.
 5. Link to a solution or provide documentation on the change.